 - You'll get nowhere fast if you allow yourself to panic, so remain calm.
 Take some time to assess the situation and decide what you need to do to get out of it.

 - Over revving the engine will do more harm than good as it will compact the snow and make it slippier.
-Try to move the car slowly back and forth in a gently rocking motion until you gain some traction.
+Try to move the car slowly back and forth in a gentle rocking motion until you gain some traction.

 - If the car is not budging, try to clear the snow from around the wheels and lay down sand, cat litter, cardboard or even the car's interior floor mats behind the back wheels.
 Remember to pop the handbrake on before you get out of the vehicle.

-- Still stuck?
+- Still, stuck?
 Unless passengers or passersby can help push the car into a better position, it's probably time to call your car rental company or motorway assistance.

 - Remain with, and preferably inside, the vehicle until help arrives.
 If you're in a drift, avoid the temptation to run the engine continuously for warmth.
 Use extra clothes and blankets to keep warm instead.